Is it necessary to give my employees written contracts of employment?

 What happens to employees on the sale of a business?

-The requirements apply regardless of the size of the transferred undertaking.
+The requirements apply regardless of the size of the transferred undertaking or business.

 What limits on work are set by the Working Time Regulations?